 Curiously, perhaps, the search renders no mention of Total Football, no selection of iconic football shirts, and no highlights reel featuring the flawless flow of David Ginola, Andrea Pirlo, or Matt Le Tissier in their prime.
 Inexplicably, not an Eric Cantona quote in sight.

-The phrase ‘Sunday best’ has never been more apt than in Milan.
+The phrase ‘Sunday best’ has never been apter than in Milan.
 This particular Sunday hovers between late autumn and early winter.
 Crisp blue skies are the backdrop.
 Alluringly well-dressed men and women punctuate the scene.
-Male, female, young and old, they amble between mid-morning cappuccino and lavish brunch appointments.
-A slow motion scurry of refinement.
+Male, female, young and old, they amble between their mid-morning cappuccino and lavish brunch appointments.
+A slow-motion scurry of refinement.
 For one of the world’s most famous footballing cities, there’s not an AC Milan or Internazionale shirt in sight.

 Beneath the hues of mobile elegance, the recently opened M5 metro line makes a stop.
 Its futuristic carriages are awash with animated chatter and splashed with blue and black.
 A rare Sunday afternoon kick-off pits one half of the city’s fallen giants, Internazionale, against Cagliari.
 The team are underwhelming, the stadium will be far from sold out, and club captain Mauro Icardi is in the midst of an ugly public spat with the ultras.
 The mood is best described as somewhere between discontented pride and confused disdain.

 Less than a kilometre away from the Giuseppe Meazza, players and officials of A.S.
 Velasca begin to arrive for their match against Santa Cecilia.
 Much like amateur football clubs the world over, pleasure is the purpose, and one suspects a couple of players may be masking hangovers.
 The last player to arrive suffers the quintessentially Italian forfeit of buying the squad a round of pre-match espresso.
 The mood is jovial.